I've reinvented myself on purpose.

 Multiple times.

-I grew up in Budapest in the shadow of a father's alcoholism and a mother's cancer — the kind of childhood that either breaks you or makes you good at reading people.
-I chose the second option.
+I grew up in Budapest in the shadow of a father's alcoholism and a mother's cancer — wait, I am guessing you might not have meant to learn that much about me so fast.
+This is the childhood that laid the foundations for who I am today.

-I studied cognitive science in the United States, spent a decade inside the IT industry moving through sales, marketing, and HR, and then became a coach.
+I studied cognitive science in the United States, spent a decade working in the IT industry, moving through sales, marketing, and HR, and then I became a coach.

 Because I realized the most interesting problems are always human ones.